ikok07/SwiftUIHorizontalNumberPicker/README.md

 1. You can download the package from the built in package manager tool in xcode using this link `https://github.com/ikok07/SwiftUIHorizontalNumberPicker.git`

-2. Import the package into your swift files.
+2. Import the package into your swift file.
-'''swift
-import HorizontalNumberPicker
-'''
 # Usage

 1. Add variables